 In our latest competition, we're offering three readers the chance to win a vintage-style helmet with vegan leather straps designed by Thousand and Poketo.

 This competition has now closed.
-Congratulations to the winners, who are Sheri Darby from London, UK, Helen Bartz from Gwent, UK and Timothy Reeve from Atlanta, USA.
+Congratulations to the winners, who are Sheri Darby from London, UK, Dale Arnold from Birmingham, UK and Timothy Reeve from Atlanta, USA.

 The limited-edition collection is available in three colourways: Colour Blocks, Coral Reef, and Memphis Movement, from which three winners will be able to pick their favourite style.